 “So, it’s a good organizational tool,” you might be asking yourself, “but what does a subdomain have to do with SEO and organic rankings?”
 Excellent question.

 First of all, there’s really no such thing as organization for organization’s sake when it comes to site structure and hierarchy.
-A website that’s confusing to navigate due to poor structure is going to inevitably get dinged.
-A bad site layout will lead to visitors spending less time on your page or more time on page if it takes them a long time to find what they’re looking for, resulting in a less than satisfactory experience and potentially hurting your search performance.
+A website that’s confusing to navigate due to poor structure is going to inevitably get dinged by search engines.
+A bad site layout will lead to visitors spending less time on your page or more time on the page if it takes them a long time to find what they’re looking for, resulting in a less than satisfactory experience and potentially hurting your search performance.
 By using subdomains to streamline your site hierarchy, you help users find the information they seek more efficiently, improving your website’s SEO performance.

 If you’re keyed into the SEO-focused blogosphere, at this point, you’re probably thinking to yourself, “Wait, I thought subdomains were bad for SEO?”

 There has been a lot of talk out there about the potential negative impact that subdomains can have on SEO performance, specifically that search engines penalize them or have difficulty parsing between main domains and subdomains.